isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Dec.rst

   6           Ovary TCGA-BG-A3PP-11A    TCGA-UCEC 0.9139462

-OK, we have our table of results, where each TCGA samples is paired with a GTEx tissue type.
+OK, now we have our table of results, where each TCGA sample is paired with a GTEx tissue type.
 Let's take a look at how the tissues correspond.

+Just a note here: it would be a good idea to save the results from this query into a new BigQuery table, and continue to query the new table ... but we'll just bring it down and process it locally.

-For one, what is the top scoring correlation for each TCGA type (and vice versa)?
+First question: what is the top scoring correlation for each TCGA type (and for each GTEx tissue type)?
-We'll group by TCGA tissue type, and within those blocks, pull out the row with the maximum correlation.
-Then we'll group by GTEx, and within those blocks, pull out row containing the maximum correlation.
+We'll group by TCGA tissue type, and within those groups, pull out the row containing the maximum correlation.
+Then, we'll group by GTEx, and within GTEx-groups, pull out row containing the maximum correlation.

 .. code-block:: r